ocean-transport/lcs-ml/README.md

 ### Access the labeled dataset:

 The dataset will be available from Zenodo.
-It includes a XX-member ensemble of year long simulations with daily potential vorticity fields and a mask for identified Lagrangian Coherent Structures.
+It includes an XX-member ensemble of year long simulations with daily potential vorticity and strain fields, as well as a mask for identified LCSs.

 ## Project Roadmap